-All exams are externally set by LanguageCert and are assessed by a group of approved trained markers who are regularly standardised and benchmarked against the CEFR.
-Results issuance follows a stringent process which ensures consistency and objectivity of assessment and reliable scores.
+All exams are externally set and are assessed by a closed group of markers at LanguageCert, regularly standardised through training to ensure consistency and objectivity of assessment that is benchmarked against the CEFR.

 Ofgual recognition

 LanguageCert is an Awarding Organisation recognised and regulated by Ofqual.
 Ofqual is a non-ministerial government department that regulates qualifications, exams and tests in England.
 Ofqual is independent of government and reports directly to the UK Parliament.